Facebook Ads are one of the more popular advertising options for people who are new to online marketing.

 If you want to target your ads properly, you must first take a look at who your customer is and build a custom audience profile.

-Knowing the traits and characteristics of your ideal customer will give you the chance to set up your ads, so that they’re shown to the right people.
+Knowing the traits and characteristics of your ideal customer will give you a chance to set up your ads, so that they’re shown to the right people.

-Ideally you’ll want write down the following information, when writing out your buyer persona:
+Ideally, you’ll want to write down the following information when writing out your buyer persona:

 If you take a look at the image below, you’ll see the targeting options that are provided to you by Facebook.